PacLII Home | Databases | WorldLII | Search | Feedback

 (2) An authorised certification service provider is not liable for errors in the information in an accredited certificate where:

-he) the information was provided by or on behalf of the person identified in the accredited certte; and
+(a) the information was provided by or on behalf of the person identified in the accredited certificate; and

-(e) the certification service provider can demonstrate that all reasonably practical measures havn taken to n to verify that information.
+(b) the certification service provider can demonstrate that all reasonably practical measures have been taken to verify that information.

 (3) An authorised certification service provider that:

-(a) ind) indicates in the accredited certificate limits on the uses of that cerate; and
+(a) indicates in the accredited certificate limits on the uses of that certificate; and

 (b) makes those limits known to third parties,

-t lnot liable for damages ag from the the use of the accredited certificate contrary to those l.
+is not liable for damages arising from the use of the accredited certificate contrary to those limits.

 (4) The limits in subsection (3) may include a limit on the value of transactions for which the accredited certificate is valid.